-For a position so essential, resume screening is not the ideal way of shortlisting candidates.
-Accurately assessing candidates’ skills and qualifications during the recruitment process is key to finding a candidate who is capable of leading the operations team.
+For a position so essential, resume screening isn’t the ideal way of shortlisting candidates.
+Accurately assessing candidates’ skills and qualifications during the recruitment process is key to finding a candidate who’s capable of leading the operations team.

-In this article, you’ll find out what skills you need to look for and how to evaluate them with the help of the right operations manager interview questions and skills tests.
+Below, we share which skills you need to look for and how to evaluate them with the help of the right operations manager interview questions and skills tests.
+This way, you can hire an operations manager who drives operational success.

 Identifying top performers who have the right leadership skills and operational expertise is essential for making the right hiring choice.
 The role of an operations manager is multifaceted and requires a diverse set of skills and competencies – and resumes won’t provide you with in-depth insights into a candidate’s real-world knowledge and abilities.